I-Vishal-Kumar/football_react/README.md

+# Note

+get otp button is not working but is connected to fast two sms which requires a account and some recharge in it .

+BUT YOU CAN USE MY CREDENTIALS TO LOGIN.

+PHONE NUMBER - 9162871357
+PASSWORD - 123

 # Football Betting Website

 Welcome to the Football Betting Website!
 This project features a full-stack application with user authentication using JSON Web Tokens (JWT), a React frontend, and a Node.js backend.